Menu

 Description

 Data collected by wildlife biologists often requires forms of analysis not covered in entry-level statistics courses.
 This advanced statistics course introduces students to techniques currently used by ecologists, and covers the components of experimental design that create effective research and monitoring programs.
-Students learn components that influence both the design-based and model-based inference of their work.
-Experimental design focused on impact assessment and monitoring will be emphasized.
-The course also emphasizes regression-based approaches to data analysis.
-Students learn to conduct and interpret results from regression analysis, as well as model selection approaches based on information-theoretic and Bayesian approaches.
+Students will learn the underlying components important for the design and implementation of statistical models used in their research.
+Examples will emphasize regression-based approaches to data analysis and explore the impacts of assessment and monitoring on data to inform experimental design.
+Students will learn to conduct and interpret results from regression analysis, as well as use information-theoretic approaches for model selection.

 Pre Reqs: